-Worker bees dedicate their life during the warmer months to collecting pollen and transforming it into honey.
-While it’s a sweet treat for humans, honey is essential for the colony’s survival during the long and cold winter months.
-If you’d like to know how much honey a bee produces then keep reading.
+If you’d like to know how much honey a bee produces, keep reading.
 We’ve created this guide to answer all your questions about the production rate of a worker bee.

 How much honey do bees produce?

-On average one honey bee will produce one-twelfth of a teaspoon of honey throughout its life.
-Twelve honeybees will make a total of one teaspoon of honey in their lifetime.
+On average, one honey bee will produce one-twelfth of a teaspoon of honey throughout its life.
+Twelve honeybees will make one teaspoon of honey in their lifetime.
 Keep in mind that production rates vary widely depending on factors like weather and flower availability.

 To make a substantial amount of honey, a swarm of bees will need to do a lot of work.
-To gather twelve pounds of nectar, roughly 1400 bees will need to fly sixty thousand miles, visiting over two million flowers.
-All this collection work will result in two 9.5 oz. jars of honey!
+Twelve pounds of nectar requires 1400 bees to fly sixty thousand miles, visiting over two million flowers.
+All this collection work will result in two 9.5-ounce jars of honey!

 Thankfully for honey bees (and humans), an average colony contains 20-80 thousand bees.
 This mass of hard-working insects may produce several hundred pounds of honey.